shiro-nya/2025-chess-bot-tournament/README.md

   - If it's a bug with language bindings, please reach out to the maintainer/author
   - Otherwise, create an issue here and describe your issue
     - Please include the following information: Operating system, coding language, and if applicable a PGN/FEN of the chess game where it happened (Cute Chess has a button to export this)
+- What will the tournament format be?
+  - Games will be 1 minute total, per player, with no increment.
+Bots may only think during their turn.
+Openings may be pre-played, played twice with swapped sides for fairness.

 ## Credits
 - Sebastian Lague, whose [video](https://www.youtube.com/watch?v=Ne40a5LkK6A) inspired this contest!